ksu-cs-textbooks/cis301/content/6-chapter/6_2-existRules.md

 }
 ```

-When we use the `∃i` rule to justify a claim like `∃ x P(x)`, we include the line number of where the statement held for a particular individual, as well as the name of the individual.
-In the proof above, we claim `∃ x isHuman(x)` with justification `∃i 1 Socrates` -- line 1 corresponds to `isHuman(Socrates)`, where our `∃ x isHuman(x)` statement held for a particular individual.
+When we use the `∃i` rule to justify a claim like `∃ x P(x)`, we include the line number of where the proposition held for a particular individual, as well as the name of the individual.
+In the proof above, we claim `∃ x isHuman(x)` with justification `∃i 1 Socrates` -- line 1 corresponds to `isHuman(Socrates)`, where our `∃ x isHuman(x)` proposition held for a particular individual.
 The `Socrates` part of the justification is the name of the individual.

 Note that we can use the `∃i` rule to introduce any variable, not just `x`.
 You can choose which variable to introduce based on the variables used in the conclusion.
 For example, the following proof is also valid: